 Chilean glaciers and fjords and Peruvian cities are on the menu before transiting the Panama Canal.
 And as if that weren’t enough, there are no fewer than eight Caribbean islands on your route before sailing back to Southampton via the Azores.

 On sea days the handsome 1,800-passenger Aurora has a full programme of entertainment, including chances to dress up for glitzy formal evenings.
 But you’ll be pleased to hear that the price is down-to-earth.

 Departs Jan 6, 2021, from £6,199pp (pocruises.com)

 2 BLOWING HOT AND COLD

-The classic South America cruise is from Valparaiso in Chile to Buenos Aires in Argentina, rounding the bottom of the continent.
+The classic South America cruise is from Buenos Aires in Argentina to San Antonia (Santiago), Chile, rounding the bottom of the continent.

 Several cruise lines make this voyage (sometimes in reverse), and a few make a detour to the Antarctic too.